Massey products in the \'etale cohomology of number fields: Introduction

 \section{Introduction}

 In this paper, we give formulas for $3$-fold Massey products in the \'etale cohomology of the ring of integers of a number field.
-We apply these formulas to disprove a conjecture of McLeman on class field towers of quadratic imaginary number fields, and we give the first known example of a quadratic imaginary number field with class group of $p$-rank two that possesses an infinite Hilbert $p$-class field tower for $p$ an odd prime number.
+We apply these formulas to disprove a conjecture of McLeman on class field towers of quadratic imaginary number fields, and we give the first known examples of quadratic imaginary number fields with class group of $p$-rank two that possess an infinite Hilbert $p$-class field tower.
+We also give an elementary sufficient condition for the infinitude of $p$-class field towers of imaginary quadratic fields, including the case when the class group is of $p$-rank 2.